Kos-Tac/SoundMap/README.md

 ![alt text](https://github.com/Kos-Tac/SoundMap/blob/master/Assets/Misc/Demo.gif)

 # Work in progress
-Next working on mesh generation.
-Planning a circular generation for more interesting results.
+Next working on a circular generation for more interesting results, then on a DOTS implementation using the soundAnalyser.